floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer_artefacts.md

 ## Generated certificates

-After executing the demo installer, you will find the following generated certificates in the config directory of your Elasticsearch installation:
+After executing the demo installer, you will find the following generated certificates in the config directory of your OpenSearch/Elasticsearch installation:

 * ``root-ca.pem``— the root CA used for signing all other certificates
 * ``esnode.pem``— the node certificate used on the transport- and REST-layer.